 Per the Executive Order, a refusal or willful neglect to obey is a misdemeanor punishable by fine, imprisonment, or both.
 As has been the case for some companies already, perceived non-compliance with the Executive Order can be a source of negative publicity or present public relations challenges.

 Are Impacted Employees Eligible For Unemployment Insurance?

 If Employees are forced to stay at home under the Orders and unable to work from home, or have their hours reduced, are furloughed or laid off, they may apply for unemployment insurance benefits through the California Employment Development Department.
 Employees are not eligible for unemployment insurance if they work from home (or are able to work but choose not to) while required to shelter in place under the orders.
 Individuals do not need to be sick to apply.
 California has waived the normal one-week waiting period, so an individual employee may collect unemployment insurance benefits for the first week he or she is out of work.

 Further, it is possible that affected employees may be entitled to paid sick and family leave under the Families First Coronavirus Response Act (FFCRA), once it takes effect.
 Information for employers regarding the FFCRA is located here.

 How Do I Get More Information?

 This is a rapidly evolving area and the law changes on a daily basis.
-Please contact your Baker McKenzie employment lawyer if you need assistance navigating these issues, or visit our Coronavirus Resource Center for more information.
+Please contact your Baker McKenzie employment lawyer if you need assistance navigating these issues.
 You can also click here for our most recent client alerts on employee pay during COVID-19 leaves, furloughs, and closures.